cdinger/cdinger.github.com/_posts/2014-10-13-query-for-peoplesoft-primary-keys.md

        can query these keys from one of PeopleSoft's setup tables, pskeydefn."
 ---

-My day job has be building Rails apps that sling data to and from PeopleSoft instances.
+My day job has me building Rails apps that sling data to and from PeopleSoft instances.
 Because of this, I often find myself looking up a particular table's primary key.
 If you ever had to do this with a PeopleSoft table, you know it's a pain.
 PeopleSoft doesn't use real DB keys, so to look these up you have to ask PeopleSoft itself.
 For me, this always involved logging